MArhamAA1422/react-tutorial-ssd/basics.md

 - share, store the data
 - `.json()` gives us the data attached to the response
 - `response.json()` is also asynchronous

+## axios
+- npm package
+- cleaner way to make request to the backend